 Skip: Moroccan Rugs | Try: Iranian Rugs

-Morocco's Beni Ourain rugs have possibly been used in every possible iteration of home décor—and we're ready for a break.
-Instead, turn to veritable vintage Turkish or even Iranian rugs in whitewashed shades.
-You'll love the textured casual vibe it'll give your space.
+Morocco's Beni Ourain rugs have possibly been used in every potential iteration of home décor—and we're ready for a break.
+Instead, turn to veritable vintage Turkish or Iranian rugs in whitewashed shades.
+You'll love the textured, casual vibe they'll give your space.

 Skip: Industrial Lighting | Try: Midcentury Lanterns